Sue9104/web-manual/interface/user.md

   - [Guest: Released Projects](guest-released-projects.md)
 - [MyTask](#mytask)

 ![](/assets/interface.user.png)

-### Dashboard
+## Dashboard

 <span id='stat'></span>

-All the workload and complete percentage are listed by project.
+All the workload, complete percentage and unfinished counts  are listed by project.
 Click on the blue link in last columns and they will take you to the items that have not been finished.

 ![](/assets/dashboard.png)